Learning Domain Invariant Representations for Generalizable Person Re-Identification: Introduction

-To sum up, the contributions of our work can be summarized as: \begin{itemize} \item For the first time, a causal perspective on the analysis of generalizable person ReID is introduced.
-Our Structural Causal Model (SCM) assumption shows that the domain-specific factor is essentially a confounder, which has spurious correlations with identity-specific factors. \item A causal approximation to the backdoor adjustment named DIR-ReID is proposed, where an MDDAN block is adopted to identify identity-specific and domain-specific factors from multiple data sources.
-Then a BA block is adopted as causal interventions.
-Mathematical analysis proves the characteristics of our method; \item Comprehensive experiments are conducted to demonstrate the effectiveness of the learned representations.
-Our method achieves superior performance in comparison with state-of-the-art methods on large-scale generalizable person ReID benchmarks. \end{itemize}
+To sum up, the contributions of our work can be summarized as follows: \begin{itemize} \item For the first time, a causal perspective on the analysis of generalizable person ReID is introduced, by which the domain-specific factor is essentially a confounder that causes spurious correlations between person features and identity labels in new target domains. \item Thanks to the above analysis, a novel domain-invariant representation learning framework is proposed for generalizable person ReID, namely DIR-ReID, where an MDDAN block is adopted to disentangle identity-specific and domain-specific factors from multiple data sources.
+Then a BA block is adopted to approximate causal interventions.
+Mathematical analysis proves the characteristics of our method; \item Comprehensive experiments are conducted to demonstrate the effectiveness of the proposed DIR-ReID model.
+Our method achieves superior performance in comparison with state-of-the-art (SOTA) methods on large-scale generalizable person ReID benchmarks. \end{itemize}